The Part D SEP Triggers That Can Help You Post-AEP

 Receiving Extra Help

-Extra Help is a Medicare program that helps qualifying individuals with low incomes and limited resources pay their Part D costs.
+Extra Help (also known as the Part D Low-Income Subsidy or LIS) is a Medicare program that helps qualifying individuals with low incomes and limited resources pay their Part D costs.
 Your client can receive Extra Help in either of two ways: through application or automatic enrollment based on being eligible for Medicaid, a Medicare Savings Program (MSP), or Supplemental Security Income.

 If your client applies for Extra Help and is granted it, he has an SEP to join, drop, or switch prescription drug plans (PDPs) or Medicare Advantage Prescription Drug (MAPD) plans.
-Further, this client can choose to switch his drug coverage once a quarter, provided he continues to receive Extra Help.
+Further, this client can choose to switch his drug coverage once a month with a dual/LIS SEP, provided he continues to receive Extra Help.

 If your client loses his Extra Help eligibility, he has a one-time SEP to drop or switch his MA or Part D plan.